-Dr. Berger has joint appointments Divisions of Cardiology and Critical Care at Children's National Medical Center and is board certified in pediatric critical care and pediatric cardiology.
-In addition to serving as medical director of the Cardiac Intensive Care Unit, he serves as director of the pulmonary hypertension program.
+Dr. Berger is the interim Chief of the Division of Cardiac Critical Care Medicine.
+He received his undergraduate degree from the University of Virginia and his medical degree from Washington University School of Medicine in St. Louis.
+He then completed his training in pediatrics at Oregon Health & Science University followed by fellowships in cardiology and critical care medicine at Children's National.
+In addition to his ICU practice, he serves as director of the Pulmonary Hypertension Program and is a member of the Heart Failure and Transplantation team.
 He has completed the Master Teacher program at George Washington University and has been an invited speaker regionally and nationally.
-Dr. Berger serves as the coinvestigator in the NIH funded Collaborative Pediatric Critical Care Research Network and is the site investigator and consortium cardiologist for the Therapeutic Hypothermia After Pediatric Cardiac Arrest trials.
+Dr. Berger serves as the co-investigator in the Collaborative Pediatric Critical Care Research Network and is the site investigator and consortium cardiologist for the Therapeutic Hypothermia After Pediatric Cardiac Arrest trials.